Equity capital markets in United States: regulatory overview

-Foreign private issuers (FPIs) completed 40 US-registered IPOs, raising proceeds of US$7.06 billion (Source: Wolters Kluwer).
+Foreign private issuers (FPIs) completed 29 US-registered IPOs, raising proceeds of US$3.52 billion (Source: Wolters Kluwer).

-At 31 December 2013, there were 51 companies that had filed within the prior 180 days with the SEC waiting to go public and seeking more than US$7.8 billion in combined gross proceeds (Source: Wolters Kluwer).
-This number excludes confidential submissions by FPIs and by "emerging growth companies" (EGCs), the category of issuer created by the JOBS Act (see Question 26 for the definition of ECG and related information), which are permitted to submit draft registration statements confidentially to the SEC until 21 days before they market their offerings, when they must file the registration statement publicly.
-In addition, in 2013, there were 46 companies that postponed their IPOs by formally withdrawing their registration statements from review by the SEC in 2013 (Source: Wolters Kluwer).
+At 24 February 2016, there were 61 companies that had filed within the prior 180 days with the SEC waiting to go public (Source: Wolters Kluwer).
+This number excludes confidential submissions by FPIs and by "emerging growth companies" (EGCs), the category of issuer created by the JOBS Act (see Question 5 for the definition of ECG and related information), which are permitted to submit draft registration statements confidentially to the SEC until 21 days before they market their offerings, when they must file the registration statement publicly.
+In addition, in 2015, 60 companies formally withdrew their IPO registration statements from review by the SEC (Source: Wolters Kluwer).